Operations against the Mahsuds (1917)

-In 1917, the British Empire launched a successful punitive expedition against the Mahsud.
+In 1917, the British Empire launched a successful punitive expedition against the Mahsud in British India's North-West Frontier in order to deter raids and restore prestige.

 Background

 Following a punitive expedition in 1900-02, the Mahsud had signed a peace agreement with the British authorities, bringing conflict to an end for the time being.
 However, in November 1913, the Mahsud chieftain, Mulla Powinda, died, and his son, Fazl-Din, disregarded the peace agreement and renewed raids, with encouragement from pro-Turkish and anti-British elements in the Afghan government.

 Hostilities between the British and the Mahsud began with the "Tank outrage" of April 1914.
 In this incident, the Mahsud killed Major Dodd, the Political Agent for South Waziristan, in addition to 2 officers and 3 sepoys.
 Pro-Turkish and Anti-British elements in Kabul would encourage hostilities.
 From April 1914 to March 1915, the Mahsuds committed 81 raids classed as serious, which do not include numerous cases of cattle lifting, burglary, wire cutting and small offences.
 In 1916, Viceroy Frederic Thesiger was informed that: